hyperifyio/goagent/logs/CURRENT_TASK.md

-Deny WASI by default in the wasm runner and add a negative test for WASI-dependent modules.
+Memory safety & limits for wasm runner is blocked: execution engine not implemented; next step is to add wazero with mem_pages enforcement and an embedded test module.